Skip to content

 • Stretch at one of the sun-drenched beaches and breathe in this unbelievable atmosphere.

-• If you are asking about which part of the country is right for you, I recommend exploring Sulug Island to beat the crowds.
-Otherwise, if you need to experience all things related to the tropical ambience, make Gaya Island your next destination.
+• If you are wondering which part of the country is right for you, I recommend exploring Sulug Island to beat the crowds.
+Otherwise, make Gaya Island your next destination to experience the tropical ambience.

-• Tunku Abdul Rahman National Park will give you a sensory experience of curiosity to go hiking and trekking until reaching these high summits.
-We encourage you to do so; lace up your shoes, and let’s go.
+• Tunku Abdul Rahman National Park will give you a sensory experience of curiosity as you hike and trek to reach these high summits.
+We encourage you to lace up your shoes, and let’s go.

 Things not to Do:

-• Don’t rely on traffic lights in terms of road rules.
-Drivers in Malaysia don’t pay attention to these signals and are prone to breaking the law all the time.
-As far as possible, avoid passing through streets in Malaysia, and if you must, proceed with caution and avoid giving in front of large cars and trucks.
-Drives become more insane.
+• Don’t rely on traffic lights for road rules.
+Drivers in Malaysia don’t pay attention to these signals and are always prone to breaking the law.
+As far as possible, avoid passing through the streets in Malaysia, and if you must, proceed with caution and avoid getting in front of large cars and trucks.
+Drivers become more insane.

 • Don’t shake Malaysian women’s hands if they don’t start with it.
 It’s not appropriate in Islam to greet a woman you don’t know with your hands.